 Compensation in Brain Injury Cases

 Victims of TBI are often left with cognitive impairments and reduced mobility and may find it difficult to provide their own personal care, much less hold down a job.
-In some instances, the victim of TBI will need lifelong assistance with daily activities like cooking, bathing and dressing, either through in-home care or as residents in a rehabilitation or constant care facility.
-The treatments and ongoing medical care as well as personal care can be quite exorbitant.
+In some instances, the victim of TBI will need lifelong assistance with daily activities like cooking, bathing, and dressing, either through in-home care or as residents in rehabilitation or constant care facility.
+The treatments and ongoing medical care, as well as personal care, can be quite exorbitant.
 Any compensation received from the at-fault party in a brain injury claim should also include payment for the costs of future care in addition to medical bills, lost wages and other damages to which the victim is entitled.

 Each case of TBI is unique.
 Contact our Doylestown brain injury attorney now to discuss your case and determine the best action moving forward with your claim.